mobiah/DynaPostyMV-WP-Plugin/readme.txt

 Q: What are the limits of use?

 A: Right now, there are no limits of use.
-There may be a day when we charge for especially heavy usage or multiple variable support or something like that, but not now.
+There may be a day when we charge for especially heavy usage or something like that, but not now.

 Q: What happens if the user doesn't have a cookie or url variable but gets to a page with DynaPosty shortcodes?